 The estimation of the MSY, and its associated quantities, is sensitive to the age-specific pattern of selectivity that is used in the calculations.
 To illustrate how MSY might change if the effort is reallocated among the various fisheries (other than the discard fisheries) that catch yellowfin in the EPO, the previously-described calculations were repeated, using the age-specific selectivity pattern estimated for groups of fisheries.
-If the management objective is to maximize the MSY, the age-specific selectivity of the longline fisheries, and finally the floating-object fisheries (Table 5.2a).
-If an additional management objective is to maximize the same.
+If the management objective is to maximize the MSY, the age-specific selectivity of the longline fisheries will perform the best, followed by that of the dolphin-associated fisheries, the unassociated fisheries, and finally the floating-object fisheries (Table 5.2a).
+If an additional management objective is to maximize the S{MSY} , the order is the same.
 The age-specific selectivity of the purse-seine fisheries alone gives slightly less than the current MSY (Table 5.2c).
 It is not plausible, however, that the longline fisheries, which would produce the greatest MSYs, would be efficient enough to catch the full MSYs predicted.
 On its own, the effort by the purse-seine fishery for dolphin-associated yellowfin would have to doubled to achieve the MSY.